Undergraduate Policies and Procedures

 There are certain courses that students may repeat for credit with a limit on repeatability.
 For example, courses with the course description that states, "may be repeated for credit (9 semester credit hours maximum)."
-For limited repeatable courses, a student is limited to repeating the course to the maximum hours stated in the course description.
+For limited repeatable courses, a student is limited to repeating the course to the maximum hours stated in the course description including course attempts resulting in non passing grades like withdrawals.
 The limited semester credit hours and grade points earned from each of these courses count in a student's earned hours and cumulative GPA.
 Students should review their degree program for application towards degree requirements.

 NOTE: Registrations beyond the repeatable limit of the class will not count in a student's earned hours, cumulative GPA, and degree requirements.

 Undergraduate students may repeat the course to improve their grades; however, if the course is not designated as a repeatable course, then any single course can contribute only once to the number of semester credit hours required for graduation.